Jingxiang rebellion

-The Jingxiang rebellion refers to a series of rebellions that occurred between 1465 and 1476 in the Ming dynasty of China, during the reign of the Chenghua Emperor.
+The Jingxiang rebellion (Note: Also known as the Yunyang rebellion, named after the prefecture created in late 1476 to restore effective governance in the affected region.) refers to a series of rebellions that occurred between 1465 and 1476 in the Ming dynasty of China, during the reign of the Chenghua Emperor.
 These rebellions took place in the prefectures of Jingzhou and Xiangyang, located in the northeast of Huguang in central China.
 The rebellions were led by illegal immigrants who had settled in these peripheral areas of Huguang and sought to establish their own independent organization separate from the Ming state.
 Despite repeated defeats by the Ming army, the situation was eventually resolved through the recognition of the immigrants' right to the land they occupied and the implementation of proper state administration in the affected territory.

 Background

-The Jingxiang rebellion of 1465–1476 was the most significant Chinese rebellion of the 15th century and arguably the most significant social upheaval in the Ming state between the civil war of 1399–1402 and the Li Zicheng rebellion in the final years of the Ming dynasty.

-It was named after the prefectures of Jingzhou and Xiangyang located in the northwestern corner of Huguang in central China.
+The Jingxiang region was named after the prefectures of Jingzhou and Xiangyang located in the northwestern corner of Huguang in central China.
 These prefectures were vast, spanning over 300 km in all directions, and despite a considerable amount of mountainous terrain, they were fertile.
 During the Tang and Song dynasties, the region was densely populated and in close proximity to the political center of the empire.
 However, after the invasions and struggles of the Yuan period, the region was largely depopulated in the 14th century and became a refuge for displaced people.

-In 1369–1370, the region was conquered by General Deng Yu and came under Ming administration.
-Immigration was prohibited.
+After the founding of the Ming dynasty, the general Deng Yu conquered the region in 1369–1370 and brought it under Ming administration.
+The new government prohibited immigration there.
 Over the next few decades, the area remained sparsely populated and relatively peaceful.
 In the 1430s, famine-stricken individuals from Henan began to flee to the region.
 This influx of people led to an increase in population and the formation of independent communities.

 In the 1450s and 1460s, hundreds of thousands of illegal immigrants, including refugees fleeing hunger, taxes, and the law, arrived in the Jingxiang region.
 By the mid-1460s, the population had reached two million.
 These individuals were not registered in official records (Yellow Registers), did not pay taxes, and lived independently from the state.